 Starting a business on a shoestring, and fueling growth through internal cash flows has its advantages.
 You retain 100% control and ownership of your company which allows you to operate as you see fit.
 Your growth, however, is going to be subject to being able to invest a sufficient enough amount of capital back into your business to hit your goals, and it’s also largely contingent on you having enough time to focus of developing, as opposed to operating, your company.
 So many business owners get mired down in day-to-day activities, they become trapped as their own employees.

-Finding investment capital, however, can be a path towards rapid acceleration, whether it comes as debt, such as a loan from a bank, or as equity, from investors who receive ownership in your company in exchange for capital.
+Finding investment capital, however, can be a path towards rapid acceleration, whether it comes as debt, such as a loan from a bank swift code, or as equity, from investors who receive ownership in your company in exchange for capital.
 These funds can be used to purchased equipment needed to speed up production or perhaps to hire a few key employees to help run the business while you focus on growing it.

 Ultimately, the answer to the capital question lies within your business plan.
 If your operations create enough income to fuel your growth, you’re set.
 If not, you’ll certainly know how much money you’ll need and when you’ll need to raise it, so that you can plan accordingly.